Yohpra/poe-wiki-search-continued/README.md

 This is a continuation of the original extension, accessible [here](https://github.com/Project-Path-of-Exile-Wiki/poe-wiki-search)
+Since 2.0.0, i've added a toggle for PoE2.

-All thanks go to the original creators of this extension!
+All thanks goes to the original creators of this extension!

 If you are the developer of the original extension and want to remove this version from the different stores, please contact me at poewikisearchcontinued@gmail.com!